Magnesium Oxide Board Fire Resistance Roofing Sheathing

 5. Environmental Protection

-Its main raw materials such as magnesium oxide and magnesium chloride are mostly inorganic materials.
-During the production and use processes, they usually do not release a large amount of harmful chemical substances, meeting the requirements of environmental protection and having little impact on the indoor and outdoor environments.
-It is also beneficial to ensuring the health of people in the building.
+Its main raw materials, like magnesium oxide and magnesium chloride, are mostly inorganic materials.
+When they're made and used, they usually don't let out a lot of harmful chemicals.
+They meet environmental protection standards and don't affect the indoor or outdoor environment much.
+It's also good for the health of people living or working in the building.

 Our Company

 We are a company dedicated to magnesia cement products.
-Our main products are Magnesium Oxide Boards (MGO Board) for construction and laminated MgO boards with for furniture and renovation.
+Our main products are Magnesium Oxide Boards (MGO Board) for construction and laminated MgO boardsfor furniture and renovation.
 Our mission is to provide the world's construction markets with environmentally friendly, high-performance and sustainable green materials.

 We work with China Magnesium Materials Association (CMMA) and Magnesium Oxide Association (MOCA) in North America to raise awareness and promote the use of magnesium oxide cement products.
 We focus on the quality control and consistency of the MGO products.
 We have been actively involved in developing American Society for Testing and Materials (ASTM) standards related with MGO products.